proven-tactics-optimize-local-directory-listings

 Implementing a consistent review management strategy requires planning and dedicated resources.
 Start by monitoring reviews across all platforms using tools like Google Alerts, social listening software, or dedicated review management platforms.

-• Thank them for their feedback (regardless of whether it was positive or negative)
+• Thank them for their feedback regardless of sentiment

 • Address specific points mentioned in their review

-• For negative reviews, take ownership of issues and outline corrective steps
+• Take ownership of issues and outline corrective steps

 • Keep responses concise and professional